algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 To minimize the number of memory accesses during a query, we can increase the block size.
 To find the local lower bound in a 32-element node (spanning two cache lines and four AVX2 registers), we can use a [similar trick](https://github.com/sslotin/amh-code/blob/a74495a2c19dddc697f94221629c38fee09fa5ee/binsearch/bplus32.cc#L94) that uses two `packs_epi32` and one `packs_epi16` to combine masks.

-We can also try to use cache more efficiently by controlling where each tree layer is stored in the cache hierarchy.
+We can also try to use the cache more efficiently by controlling where each tree layer is stored in the cache hierarchy.
 We can do that by prefetching nodes to a [specific level](/hpc/cpu-cache/prefetching/#software-prefetching) and using [non-temporal reads](/hpc/cpu-cache/bandwidth/#bypassing-the-cache) during queries.

-I implemented these two optimizations: one with a block size of 32 and one where the last read is non-temporal.
+I implemented these two optimizations: the one with a block size of 32 and the one where the last read is non-temporal.
 They don't improve the throughput:

 ![](../img/search-bplus-other.svg)

-But they do make the latency lower:
+…but they do make the latency lower:

 ![](../img/search-latency-bplus.svg)

 Ideas that I have not yet managed to implement but consider highly perspective are:

 - Make the block size non-uniform.
 The motivation is that the slowdown from having one 32-element layer is less than from having two separate layers.
-Also the root is often not full, so perhaps it should have only 8 keys or even just one key.
-Picking the most optimal layer configuration for a given array size should to remove the spikes from the relative speedup graph and make it look more like its upper envelope.
+Also, the root is often not full, so perhaps it should have only 8 keys or even just one key.
+Picking the optimal layer configuration for a given array size should remove the spikes from the relative speedup graph and make it look more like its upper envelope.

   I know how to do it with code generation, but I went for a generic solution and tried to [implement]( https://github.com/sslotin/amh-code/blob/main/binsearch/bplus-adaptive.cc) it with the facilities of modern C++, but the compiler can't produce optimal code this way.
-- Group nodes with one or two of generations of its descendants (~300 nodes / ~5k keys) so that they are close in memory, similar to what [FAST](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) calls hierarchical blocking.
+- Group nodes with one or two generations of its descendants (~300 nodes / ~5k keys) so that they are close in memory, similar to what [FAST](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) calls hierarchical blocking.
 This reduces the severity of TLB misses and also may improve latency as the memory controller chooses to keep the [RAM row buffer](/hpc/cpu-cache/aos-soa/#ram-specific-timings) open, anticipating local reads.
 - Optionally use prefetching on some specific layers.
-In addition to the $\frac{1}{17}$-th chance of it actually fetching the node we need, the hardware prefetcher may also get some its neighbors for us if the data bus is not busy.
+Aside from to the $\frac{1}{17}$-th chance of it fetching the node we need, the hardware prefetcher may also get some of its neighbors for us if the data bus is not busy.
 It also has the same TLB and row buffer effects as with blocking.

 Other possible minor optimizations include: